strapi/documentation/docusaurus/docs/cloud/getting-started/usage-billing.md

 - Assets storage is the amount of storage used by your assets.
 - Assets bandwidth is the amount of bandwidth used by your assets.
 - API requests are the number of requests made to your APIs.
 This includes requests made to the GraphQL and REST APIs.
-- Audit Logs refers to the maximum number of days for which the feature retains the activities that happened (see [User Guide](/user-docs/settings/audit-logs) for more information about Audit Logs).
+- Audit Logs refers to the maximum number of days for which the feature retains the activities that happened (see [Audit Logs in User Guide](/user-docs/settings/audit-logs) for more information).
-- Releases refers to the maximum number of pending releases that can be created (see [User Guide](/user-docs/releases/introduction) for more information about Releases).
+- Releases refers to the maximum number of pending releases that can be created (see [Releases in User Guide](/user-docs/releases/introduction) for more information).
-- Review Workflows refers to the maximum number of workflows that can be created and used (see [User Guide](/user-docs/settings/review-workflows]) for more information about Review Workflows).
+- Review Workflows refers to the maximum number of workflows that can be created and used (see [Review Workflows in User Guide](/user-docs/settings/review-workflows]) for more information).
 :::

 ## Seats management